 - Autolyse the dough: In a bowl of a stand mixer fitted with a dough hook, mix together all final dough ingredients except the salt and butter until just combined.
 Cover and autolyse (rest) for 20-30 minutes.

 - Mix the dough: Add salt, and knead dough on low until gluten is moderately developed, about 5-7 minutes.
 The dough will start out sticky and rough but should gradually come together and feel smooth and stretchy.
-Add the butter in three batches batches, mixing in the first portion completely before adding the second.
+Add the butter in three batches, mixing in each portion completely before adding the next.
 Continue kneading on low/medium-low until the gluten is very well developed and the dough passes the windowpane test.
 Timing will depend on your flours and mixer, but usually takes about 5-10 minutes after the butter has been added.
 The dough should be smooth and supple.
 Desired dough temperature is ~75-76F.

 - Bulk fermentation: Transfer to a clean and lightly oiled bowl, cover, and bulk rise at warm room temperature (80-82F) for 2 hours, or until roughly doubled.

 - Shape the dough: Transfer dough to a clean surface.
 Divide into 3 parts, shape into balls, and rest for 5 minutes, covered by lightly oiled plastic.
 Using a rolling pin, roll the first ball into an oval about 9″ x 5″, doing your best to degas the dough.
 (Roll from the center out, which should push the air bubbles to the edges.
 Pop any air bubble you see; this will help create a tight and smooth crumb.)
 Fold the two long edges to the center, slightly overlapping.
 Roll to a rectangle about 10″ x 4″, again doing your best to fully degas the dough, then roll up tightly like a jelly roll.
 Pinch seam to seal.
 Repeat with other two portions.
 (See photos above for visual cues.)